-- Linux cluster based on dual 2.4-GHz Intel Xeon nodes and Myrinet-2000 network - SGI Altix 3000, shared-memory NUMA system with 128 1.5-GHz Intel Itanium-2 CPUs at Pacific Northwest National Laboratory.
+- Linux cluster based on dual 2.4-GHz Intel Xeon nodes and Myrinet-2000 network - IBM SP based on 16-way 375-MHz Power-3 CPUs and colony switch at the National Energy Research Scientific Computing Center - Cray X1 massively parallel vector supercomputer at Oak Ridge National Laboratory - SGI Altix 3000, shared-memory NUMA system with 128 1.5-GHz Intel Itanium-2 CPUs at Pacific Northwest National Laboratory.

-For the comparison, we used the pdgemm routine from PBLAS/ScaLAPACK Version 1.7, and SUMMA.
-However, to save space we are reporting ScaLAPACK results only, as it is the most commonly used parallel linear algebra library.
-Moreover, SUMMA is used in practice in ScaLAPACK/PBLAS [20].
-The same dgemm (double precision serial matrix multiplication) routines from vendor optimized math library (-lscs for Altix, -lmkl for Xeon) were used in all three parallel algorithms.
+For the comparison, we used the pdgemm routine from ScaLAPACK Version 1.7, and SUMMA.
+However, to save space we are reporting pdgemm results only, as it is the most commonly used parallel linear algebra library and the performance comparisons were similarly favorable with SUMMA.
+Moreover, SUMMA is used in practice in ScaLAPACK/PBLAS suite [20].
+In all three parallel algorithms, the same dgemm (double precision serial matrix multiplication) routines from vendor optimized math library (-lsci for the X1, -lessl for the SP, -lscs for Altix, -lmkl for Xeon) were used.
 Optimum block sizes were chosen empirically for all matrix sizes and processor counts.
-Section 4.3 presents the performance of communication protocols including the potential for overlapping communication with communication.